Asset Allocation

 Diving Deeper

-To truly understand your overall portfolio allocation, you and your advisor must not only look at individual asset classes, but assess the components of the mutual funds you own.
+To truly understand your overall portfolio allocation, you and your advisor must not only look at individual asset classes, but assess the components of the specific securities you own.
 That involves breaking packaged investments down to their individual holdings, or “x-raying” and assessing each to see what’s inside, as shown in the graphic above.

 Finding the Right Mix